How To Catch Trout In A Stream: 19 Best Guide Tips

 16. Avoid Indicators And Big Floats

-Big bulky indicators splashing down on the surface over a big trout head is a great way to make them go lockjaw.
+Indicators or floats can help detect subtle strikes, but big bulky and brightly colored indicators and floats splashing down on the surface over a big trout head is a great way to make them go lockjaw.

-In shallow clear water, in pocket water, or in fast water, the best method is one that doesn’t use a float, bobber, or indicator.
+1. In shallow clear water, in pocket water, or in fast water, the best method is one that doesn’t use a float, bobber, or indicator.
+Euro Nymphing and Bottom Bouncing are the best methods that don’t use a float or indicator.

-I use Drennan loafer floats in streams and I use wool indicators like the New Zealand Indicator in the white color when fly fishing.
+2. I use clear Drennan loafer floats in streams, and I use wool indicators like the New Zealand Indicator in the white color when fly fishing.
+These are subtle and less intrusive.
+I also recommend white indicators that look like the millions of bubbles the trout see every day.

 For the best indicators check out my page What Are The Best Indicators For Fly Fishing?
-Guides Advice and for the best floats for stream check out my page Float Fishing For Trout – An Expert Guides Best Tips.
+Guides Advice, and for the best floats for streams, check out my page Float Fishing For Trout – An Expert Guides Best Tips.

 17. Change Your HookSet

-Practice make perfect and I teach my clients to do this on every other cast until it’s perfect.
+Practice makes perfect, and I teach my clients to do this on every other cast until it’s perfect.
+I discuss proper hook set in my article How To Set The Hook.

 18. Work Your Way Upstream If You Can